galal-hussein/rancher-fluentd-Influxdb/README.md

 > cd rancher-fluentd-Influxdb
 > rancher up -d --stack infraLogs
 ```

-Then you should upgrade the infra stacks to to use the `fluentd` log driver with the right tag:

-- ipsec: `tag=ipsec`
-- healthcheck: `tag=healthcheck`
-- network-services: `tag=network`
-- scheduler: `tag=scheduler`
+The stack will depend on the logspout fluentd rancher router that will route logs for Rancher infrastack containers to fluentd.

-After upgrading the infra stacks navigate to the dashboard on port 5000:
+After deploying the stack navigate to the dashboard on port 5000:

 ![example](img/example.png)